overkillwtf/folon-steamdeck-installer/README.md

 -	Downgrades the Steam version of Fallout 4 to the right version (pre-NextGen).
--	Installs GOG through [NonSteamLaunchers](https://github.com/moraroy/NonSteamLaunchers-On-Steam-Deck) by @moraroy (You need to download FOLON through GOG at one point.)
+-	Installs GOG through [NonSteamLaunchers](https://github.com/moraroy/NonSteamLaunchers-On-Steam-Deck) by @moraroy
 -	Automatically moves the necessary files to the correct paths.

 Note: Right now, this script applies [the optimized .ini](https://github.com/krupar101/f4london_steam_deck_ini) by @krupar101